NatureScot's InformedDECISION™

 This solution uses AI technology to support NatureScot staff in the management and processing of statutory consultations, SSSI consents and development casework.

 The technology is used to make it easier and faster for NatureScot staff to locate historical information regarding Protected Areas, previous cases and responses.
+We also use generated case summaries, which update whenever new information is added to a case.

 The technology is not used in any way to make decisions regarding the outcomes of applications.
 All decisions are made by NatureScot staff, with the same level of quality assurance and expert review cycles as have always been in place.